 Students who require assistance during emergency evacuation are encouraged to discuss their needs with their professors and the Student Accessibility Support Center.
-For procedures and information go to the following website: https://ehs.stonybrook.edu//programs/fire-safety/emergency-evacuation/evacuation-guide-disabilities and search Fire Safety and Evacuation and Disabilities.
+For procedures and information go to the following website: Evacuation Guide for People with Physical Disabilities and search Fire Safety and Evacuation and Disabilities.

 - 2. Academic Integrity Statement: Each student must pursue his or her academic goals honestly and be personally accountable for all submitted work.
 Representing another person's work as your own is always wrong.
 Faculty is required to report any suspected instances of academic dishonesty to the Academic Judiciary.
 Faculty in the Health Sciences Center (School of Health Professions, Nursing, Social Welfare, Dental Medicine) and School of Medicine are required to follow their school-specific procedures.
-For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at http://www.stonybrook.edu/commcms/academic integrity/index.html - 3.
+For more comprehensive information on academic integrity, including categories of academic dishonesty please refer to the academic judiciary website at: Academic Integrity - 3.
 Critical Incident Management: Stony Brook University expects students to respect the rights, privileges, and property of other people.
 Faculty are required to report to the Office of Student Conduct and Community Standards any disruptive behavior that interrupts their ability to teach, compromises the safety of the learning environment, or inhibits students' ability to learn.
 Faculty in the HSC Schools and the School of Medicine are required to follow their school-specific procedures.
-Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the Faculty-Employee Handbook.
+Further information about most academic matters can be found in the Undergraduate Bulletin, the Undergraduate Class Schedule, and the faculty-Employee Handbook.